top of page

 What is the best way to overcome the blues of teaching a child how to write?

 The parts of speech fit together to make our sentences engaging and entertaining.
-In the early years, it is enough to teach kids that every sentence has a “who” or a “what”, and what they do, or did.
-Then it begins to get more interesting as we add describing words and places or times of day.
+In the early years, it is enough to teach kids that every sentence has a “who” or a “what” and an action.
+As they grow, it begins to get more interesting as we add describing words and dress up words.
+Write a Super Sentence starts with some cards that we separate into individual jars.

 Nouns – car, truck, dog, cat . . .